Deesingh92/furfun-msp4/README.md

 [top](#content)

 ## **DISCLAIMER**
 This website was built for educational reasons for my coding course from Code Institute.
 No content, written(unless mentioned in CREDITS - Content of this document) and imagery, is of mine.
-No offence was intentionally made with the pricing of the producta (I randomly made up the numbers, and also randomly collect the videos from YouTube as Content).
+No offence was intentionally made with the pricing of the products.
-If there is anything you would like to enquire about, please do so via my email tornadavinder@gmail.com
+If there is anything you would like to enquire about, please do so via my email tornadavinder@gmail.com.